 Those applying for SSI benefits on behalf of a disabled child may also apply online through a similar process (see "Apply for Disability Benefits - Child" for more information).

 Applying for Benefits by Telephone or In Person

 If you choose not to use the online application form, you may call 1-800-772-1213 (TDY 1-800-325-0778 for the hearing impaired) or schedule an appointment at your local Social Security office.

 You may be asked to show the following documents in order to prove your eligibility (also, refer to the "Information You Will Need" section, above):

 While you most likely will not need help from legal counsel for the application process, some cases are more complicated than others.
-Find a Social Security disability lawyer in your area if you need more help learning how to file a social security disability claim.
+A skilled attorney will be able to help you secure the benefits you're entitled to.
+Find a Social Security disability lawyer in your area if you need more help learning how to file a Social Security disability claim.

 Contact a qualified social security lawyer to assist in your social security disability matter.